F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 # Schemas
 [official documentation](https://www.postgresql.org/docs/current/ddl-schemas.html)

 Schemas in PostgreSQL are implemented as namespaces according to the SQL standard.
+They are intended to organize the database objects into logical groups.
+Unfortunately, they cannot be nested, so they can hardly be used as a replacement for namespaces/packages/modules in programming languages.

 ## Search path